-Newspaper is the best WordPress theme for blog, news, magazine and any other publishing websites.
-Newspaper comes with many pre-built demos that can be one-click imported.
-It is powered by the tagDiv Composer, an intuitive page builder for the frontend, based on drag and drop functionality.
+Newspaper is one of the most popular WordPress themes for blog, news, magazine and any other publishing websites.
+Newspaper comes with many pre-built demos that can be imported with one-click.
+It is powered by the tagDiv Composer, an intuitive front-end page builder, based on drag-and-drop functionality.
 Also, the theme comes bundled with the Visual Composer plugin.
 In this tutorial, you can learn how to create multilingual WordPress sites using the Newspaper theme and WPML.

 |Default language||Secondary language|

 - Translating pages and posts

 - Translating pages built with WPBakery Page Builder

 - Adding translation support for custom WPBakery Page Builder modules

 - Translating texts from the Newspaper theme, plugins, and other places